 The FCA rules state that the advisor or mortgage broker “must make and retain a record” of the mortgage being suitable for you.
 In other words, the advisor or mortgage broker must provide information proving and substantiating that they advised you correctly and followed all the regulatory procedures in determining whether the mortgage was suitable for you.

-Once you are clear as to how the mortgage advisor or broker’s bad advice led you into paying for an unaffordable and inappropriate mortgage, we will challenge your advisor or lender and request they put you back into the position you were prior to taking out this contract.
+Once you are clear as to how the mortgage lender and/or the mortgage advisor advice has led you into paying for an unaffordable and inappropriate mortgage, we will challenge your advisor and/or the lender accordingly and request they put you back into the position you were prior to taking out this contract.
+If not, we may have to consider submitting a complaint to the FOS or take legal action.

 It will probably be the case that the broker flatly denies all allegations of mis-selling.
-We do not give up there, however, as we will now be able to forward the claim to the Financial Ombudsman Service for an independent review, or select a specialist solicitor who will deal with the agreement and contentious law.
+We do not give up there, however, as we will now be able to forward the claim to the Financial Ombudsman Service for an independent review or select a specialist solicitor.

-Our complaints and request for redress may be sent to the following regulators in challenging the lender and mortgage advisor against poor standards of advice and undiscovered breaches.
+Our complaint and request for redress may be sent to the following regulators in challenging the lender and mortgage advisor against poor standards of advice and undiscovered breaches.

 Internal auditing.
-Solicitors or Barristers Financial Conduct Authority (FCA) Office of Fair Trading (OFT) Financial Services Compensation Service (FSCS) Finance & Leasing Association (FLA)
+Solicitors or the Financial Conduct Authority (FCA) Office of Fair Trading (OFT) Financial Services Compensation Service (FSCS) Finance & Leasing Association (FLA).

 They will review your case independently and if they rule in your favour, the broker or lender will be obliged to compensate.
-If after all this you, the client, are still unsatisfied or if you are in any doubt at any stage you can always consider taking independent legal advice, or contact us for more information with regards to the mortgage if it has been mis-sold.
+If after all this you are still unsatisfied, or if you are in any doubt at any stage, you can always consider taking independent legal advice or contact us for more information with regards to the mortgage and whether it has been mis-sold.